DiaPharma Technoclone Technozym ADAMT513 Activity Kit on a gray surface

 • Use: In Vitro Diagnostic (IVD)

-The Technozym ADAMTS13 Activity assay is an enzyme-linked immunosorbent assay (ELISA) intended for the qualitative determination of ADAMTS13 activity in platelet poor human citrated plasma.
-The assay is intended to be used in conjunction with other clinical and laboratory findings as an aid in the diagnosis of thrombotic thrombocytopenic purpura (TTP) in adult and pediatric patients being evaluated for thrombotic microangiopathy (TMA).
+The Technozym ADAMTS13 Activity assay is an enzyme-linked immunosorbent assay (ELISA) intended for the determination of ADAMTS13 activity in platelet poor human citrated plasma.
+The assay is intended to be used in conjunction with other clinical and laboratory findings as an aid in the qualitative diagnosis of thrombotic thrombocytopenic purpura (TTP) in adult and pediatric patients being evaluated for thrombotic microangiopathy (TMA).

-• Calibrators and controls included
+• Calibrators and controls included within each kit

-Reagents, Composition, Storage and Stability
+Reagents, Composition, Storage and Stability:

 GST-vWF73 Substrate 2 vials; lyophilized; 6 mL.
-Stability after reconstitution: 6 weeks.
+After reconstitution, stability at ≤ -20°C: 6 weeks.

 Calibrators (standards) numbered from 1 to 6; lyophilized; 1 vial each; 0.5mL.
-Stability after reconstitution: 6 months.
+After reconstitution, stability at ≤ -20 °C: 6 weeks.

-Stop solution sulphuric acid 0.5mol/L, 1 vial, 12 mL; ready to use.
-Stability after reconstitution: expiry date.
+Stop solution Sulfuric acid 2.5%, 1 vial, 12 mL; ready to use.
+After opening, stability at 2-8 °C: 6 weeks.

 The expiry date printed on the labels applies to storage of the unopened vial at 2-8 °C.